Social Media Guide

 Social media platforms such as Facebook, Twitter and Instagram offer unique opportunities to connect and communicate with people across the globe.

-Washington University School of Medicine supports the use of social media initiatives that seek to share and support its educational, research and clinical missions.
-Members of our community are asked to be professional, confidential and technically secure, and transparent of their identity in all communications on behalf of the School of Medicine and university.
+WashU Medicine supports the use of social media initiatives that seek to share and support its educational, research and clinical missions.
+Members of our community are asked to be professional, confidential and technically secure, and transparent of their identity in all communications on behalf of WashU Medicine and university.

 Before you begin: Planning your strategy